From Ohio History Central

 13000 B.C. to 7000 B.C.

-Paleoindians were the hunting and gathering peoples who originally discovered the Americas.
+Paleoindians -- an archaeological convenience designation -- were the hunting and gathering peoples who originally discovered the Americas.
 They lived in Ohio in the last centuries of the Ice Age.
 Early Paleoindians hunted now extinct species of big game animals such as mammoth and mastodon.
 They also hunted deer and small game, fished, and gathered nuts and fruit when available.
 Their distinctive spear points are found across North America.

 The First Ohioans